toksaitov/kernel-project/ubuntu-yakkety/Readme.md

         ./tasks

-    You should see a list of tasks that are currently running on the system.
+    You should see a list of tasks currently running on the system.
 The program uses your new system calls to get information directly from the kernel without going through a `proc` virtual file system (which is how programs such as `ps` or `top` work).
 You can scroll through the list with the arrow keys, show or hide kernel threads with the `t` key, or exit by pressing `q`.

 68. Study the sources of the user space program.